Dilation & Curettage (D&C): How it Is Done, Recovery & More

 4) How many days should you rest after a D&C?

-The recovery time after a D&C may last 2 to 3 days, during which it is recommended that patients rest at home to recover faster.
+The recovery time after a D&C may last 2 to 3 days.
+During this time, it is recommended that patients rest at home to recover faster.
 Once fully recovered, individuals can gradually resume their usual daily activities.
 It is important to note that women who have undergone a D&C due to a miscarriage are advised to rest for 48 hours before resuming normal activities.

 5) Can dilatation and curettage (D&C) cause female infertility?